MovieNightCC/MovieNight/functions/README.md

-# how to use the Cloud Functions
+# How to use the Cloud Functions

 Use the URL provided by firestore to access the functons